When trauma goes untreated, it can impact all aspects of your life, manifesting as a variety of different symptoms.

 Cognitive Symptoms

 Trauma plays a major role in shaping your belief system and typically underlies negative thinking patterns.
-It’s not uncommon to also experience difficulties with concentration, memory, decision making, and being easily distracted.
+It’s not uncommon to also experience difficulties with concentration, memory, decision making, or to be easily distracted.

 Spiritual Symptoms